niraj8/remoteindian/readme.md

   </p>
 </p>

-[RemoteIndian](https://remoteindian.com) is the community effort to create knowledge that normalises Remote Work in India.
+[RemoteIndian](https://remoteindian.com) is a community effort to create knowledge that normalises Remote Work in India.

-The website is built with Next.js, contains guides which are the easier to understand explanations on the complex topics.
-Anyone can contribute to the website by adding new guides, updating the existing guides, share their own story.
+The website is built with Next.js and contains guides which are easy to understand explanations on complex topics.
+Anyone can contribute to the website by adding new guides, updating the existing guides, or sharing their own story.

 ## Development